bonitasoft/bonita-doc/md/wildfly-bundle.md

 * `request_key_utils`: script to generate license request keys (Subscription editions only).
 * `standalone/deployments/bonita-all-in-one-[version].ear`: Bonita BPM Portal (web application) and EJB3 API.
 * `modules/system/layers/base/sun/jdk/main/module.xml`: list of base jdk module necessary for WildFly and Bonita to execute.
+* `setup/`: a tool to manage Bonita BPM Platform configuration, stored in database instead of filesystem.
+Also ships a tool to centralize all the required WildFly bundle configuration.

 ::: info
 **Note:** Starting from Bonita BPM 7.3.0, Bonita BPM Platform configuration, including the license file, is stored in the same database as the Bonita BPM Engine data, namely in the `CONFIGURATION` table.